greg0ire/SonataMediaBundle/Resources/doc/reference/installation.rst

         prefix: /media

-Then you must configure the interaction with the orm and add the mediaBundles settings:
+Then you must configure the interaction with the orm and add the media bundle's settings:

 Doctrine ORM: